Gannett moves to toss white workers' challenge to diversity goals

 For Gannett: Laurin Mills of Werther & Mills; Robert Weissflach of Harter Secrest & Emery

-For the plaintiffs: Bernard DiMuro of DiMuroGinsberg; James Thomas and Adam Sanderson of Thomas & Solomon
+For the plaintiffs: Bernard DiMuro of DiMuroGinsberg; Nelson Thomas and Adam Sanderson of Thomas & Solomon

+(NOTE: Changes Nelson Thomas' name in case information to reflect his preference and adds his comments in paragraphs 6-7)

 Read more: